danperks/The-Pagoda/Compilation Notes.md

 ## Other Notes

 At the moment, the server and client need to be compiled with `-lws2_32 -std=c++0x` to get them to compile correctly.
+Also, database code needs `-L sqlite3` to include the correct header file